How to Paint a Football Field

 What Are the Dimensions of a Football Field

-An American Football field must be laid out and painted according to the dimensions below.
+A football field must be laid out and painted according to the dimensions below.

 Length of the field: 360 feet